FailAcademy/learning/wdp-vancouver/_slides/week-03/03a-oop-in-js.md

 In this example, `firstName` is a property of `Person`.

-**Note:** The `constructor` method allows you to perform actions when an instance of a class is instantiated, so this our opportunity to initially define properties.
+**Note:** The `constructor` method is optional and allows you to perform actions when an instance of a class is instantiated, so this our opportunity to initially define properties.

 ---